dengste/org-caldav/README.md

 Timezone handling is plain horrible, and it seems every CalDAV server does it slightly differently, also using non-standard headers like X-WR-TIMEZONE.
-If you see items being shifted by a few hours, make really really sure you have properly set org-icalendar-timezone and that your calendar is configured to use the same one.
+If you see items being shifted by a few hours, make really really sure you have properly set org-icalendar-timezone, and that your calendar is configured to use the same one.

 #### Known Bugs